openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         | newArrayInstance
         ;

-A *class instance creation expression* creates new objects that are instances of classes.
+A *class instance creation expression* creates a new object that is an instance of the specified class fully described in detail below.

-|LANG| also supports the creation of array instances as an experimental feature
+The creation of array instances is an experimental feature discussed in :ref:`Array Creation Expressions`.
-(see :ref:`Array Creation Expressions`).

 .. index::
    expression